CKret/SwiftCloudAPI/README.md

 ### Tests
 The are some tests in the project which can be run using **jest**.
 You can run them in Visual Studio Codes using Jest Test Explorer or manually by issuing the command:
  - npm run test

+### Next exciting thing!
+The most important step now is that we create a frontend to showcase the API and what fantastic things it can do.

+Now when we have the basics of the API the next thing would be to expand this with even more user data.
+Marketing needs to get the vibe of the community so we know what the users want.
+Then we can create very precise and fun queries.